next-exp/sw-docs/docs/source/esmeralda.rst

      - ``float``
      - Lower threshold (in ``pes``) applied to the charge of hits.

-       The energy of the non-selected hits is transferred to the closest one (that passes the selection).

    * - ``threshold_charge_high``
      - ``float``
      - Similar to ``threshold_charge_low``, but using a higher charge threshold.